Ante Up (film)

 Ante Up (Il piatto piange) is a 1974 Italian comedy film directed by Paolo Nuzzi.
+It is based on a novel by Piero Chiara.
 It was entered into the 25th Berlin International Film Festival.

 Plot

 During the Mussolini era some young people meet frequently.
 They exchange stories about recent events while playing cards.
 Between their meetings they have different kinds of adventures.